Jacob and Esau: Views of the birthright

 The narrative of Esau selling his birthright to Jacob, in Genesis 25, states that Esau despised his birthright.
 However, it also alludes to Jacob being deceitful.

 In Esau's mother and father's eyes, the deception may have been deserved.
 Rebecca later abets Jacob in receiving his father's blessing disguised as Esau.
 Isaac then refuses to take Jacob's blessing back after learning he was tricked, and does not give this blessing to Esau but, after Esau begs, gives him an inferior blessing.

 Justus Knecht comments that: "The Wisdom of God, which makes good come out of evil, can be learnt from this story.
 Almighty God had from the beginning, or rather from all eternity, chosen Jacob to be the heir of His promises.
 The faults of men (such as Isaac's preference for Esau, Jacob's deceit, and Esau's hatred) could not alter what He had ordained; on the contrary, they served, under the divine guidance, for the accomplishment of it.
 Jacob, especially, was strengthened in confidence in God, and purified by the very consequences of his deceit, his long exile and servitude.
 He was by them confirmed in humility and piety, and trained to be a holy man of God, and the worthy heir of the promises."

+In comparative mythology

+The common motive of the vast number of world mythologies (especially in the Proto-Indo-European mythology) is a fight between the twins (or just brothers) in which the death of one creates the world or precedes an important event (e.g. Romulus and Remus, Cain and Abel).
+Moreover, in the Ashanti Region, a story about the supreme god Nyame and his two sons resembles this exact story.
+He intended to give the more fertile land to his elder son Bia, and the rest to Bia's brother Tano.
+Nyame sent his goat to tell his sons to come to him for their inheritance.
+The goat preferred Tano to Bia and told him to disguise himself as Bia and go to Nyame very early in the morning.
+When Nyame realized what had happened, it was too late to fix the error.
+Note that the goat soup and the goat skin is mentioned in the Esau and Jacob story.

+The Soninke people of Mauritania have a story that also resembles the Jacob and Esau narrative.
+In it, king Mama Dinga sends his servant to bring him his eldest son after midnight so that he could tell him things he needed to know, as he felt he would die soon.
+As the servant was mistreated by all of his sons, except by the youngest one, he decided to tell him to disguise himself in his brother's robe and wear his arm ring.
+In this way, he tricked his blind father.